Fusarium of garlic project

 Mobilisation of the sector and initial experiments.

 Since 2015, the garlic sector has been working to find solutions.
 To set up specific experiments and to compensate trainees and fixed-term contracts, a source of funding was essential.
 The members of Prosemail (the association of French producers of certified garlic and shallot seedlings) voted unanimously to double the membership fees.
-The GNIS also agreed to make a contribution: a “Voluntary Contribution Made Obligatory” (CVRO) of one cent per kg, levied on sales of certified seedlings, was put in place in 2018.
+French Interprofessional Organisation for Seeds and Plants also agreed to make a contribution: a “Voluntary Contribution Made Obligatory” (CVRO) of one cent per kg, levied on sales of certified seedlings, was put in place in 2018.
 As a result, every producer who buys certified garlic plants contributes to all Prosemail’s experimental programmes, particularly the one on fusarium.

 Prosemail in partnership with FNAMS has set up treatment trials with certain active ingredients targeting rust but they have had no effect on fusarium.
 As a reminder, there is currently no marketing authorisation against fusarium of garlic.
 Experiments have shown that cold storage delays the onset of symptoms on bulblets.
 However, it does not treat the cause of the disease.
 In order to protect garlic effectively and permanently from fusarium, it became necessary to undertake more fundamental research, drawing lessons from the initial experiments.
 So the sector, with Prosemail, the Alinéa cooperative and the Lautrec Pink Garlic Syndicate in the front line, decided to join forces and call on researchers from INRAE (formerly INRA) to build a thesis project together.